Fighting the Coronavirus Pandemic Supersedes Climate Change Actions

 Temple (2020) explains the reasons coronavirus could deflect focus from climate change efforts:

 • Capital markets could make it hard to get financing for solar, wind and battery projects, and a plunge in oil prices will make electric cars more inaccessible because of their higher price.
-China, a large manufacturer of green technology, is struggling with supply and declines in production; because of the corona pandemic, public health and the economy will become the immediate concern, and climate change will have to take a back seat.
+China, a large manufacturer of green technology, is struggling with supply and declines in production; because of the coronavirus pandemic, public health and the economy will become the immediate concern, and climate change will have to take a back seat.

 Colin McKerracher of Bloomberg New Energy Finance added that automakers would not likely change their long-term plans due to oil price fluctuations, and electrification is here to stay (Plummer, 2020).